Life Insurance pays out on death, securing your loved ones a benefit to see them through such difficult times.

 If costs spiral it could feasibly be eaten up quickly leaving your loved ones with financial worries and a shortfall to make up, everything the life insurance was supposed to prevent.

+Family Income Benefit will provide a continuation of income rather than a lump sum.
 The end date usually aligns with the age your youngest child can reasonably be expected to be financially independent.

 Family income insurance is commonly used where you have a more precise idea of your family’s financial outlay going forward, such as where you need to cover school fees.